abhayrokkam/replicating-vit/README.md

 - This is to learn the patterns from the output of the attention block.

 - Example:
-  - The `in_features` will be the output from the previous layers which will be equal to `embed_dims`.
-The `out_features` for the first layer will be `mlp_ratio` which is the ratio by which the embedding dimension should be scaled.
+  - The `in_features` will be the output from the previous layers which will be equal to `embed_dims -> 768`.
+The `out_features` for the first layer will be `mlp_ratio -> 4` which is the ratio by which the embedding dimension should be scaled.

-  - The next layer will have `in_features` equal to `mlp_ratio * embed_dims` which is the number of dimensions after scaling. `out_features` will bring back the dimension count to the original `embed_dims`.
+  - The next layer will have `in_features` equal to `mlp_ratio * embed_dims -> 4 * 768` which is the number of dimensions after scaling. `out_features` will bring back the dimension count to the original `embed_dims`.

+---

+## 4. Classifier

+- The classifier block takes the output of the transformer encoder and uses that information to predict a class for the input image.

+- The output of the transformer encoder will have the shape of `(class_embedding + num_patches, embed_dims) -> (197, 768)`.

+- The classifer block for ViT is a simple structure.
+It is a linear layer.

+- The input for the linear layer is the learnable embedding from the output of the transformer encoder which has the shape of `(class_embedding, embed_dims) -> (1, 768)`.

+- The linear layer will scale the `embed_dims -> 768` to `num_classes` which is the number of classes that is in our classification problem.

+- The outputs will have a number associated for each class.
+For a probability distribution across all the classes, we can apply a `softmax` function.
+This is how likely the image is to belong to each class.

+- Using `argmax` will pick the highest probability out of all the classes which is the most likely classification of our image.

 ---